Measure spectral similarity using spectral angle mapper

 algorithm.
 Use this syntax to identify different regions or materials in a hyperspectral

-measures the spectral similarity between the specified test spectrum
+measures the spectral similarity between the specified test spectra

 score = sam(

-by using the SAM classification algorithm.
-Use this syntax to compare the spectral signature
+using the SAM classification algorithm.
+Use this syntax to compare the spectral signature of

-of an unknown material against the reference spectrum or to compute spectral variability
+an unknown material against the reference spectra or to compute spectral variability between